Harsh26agarwal/-6Companies30Days-/README.md

 #IDE-58:Given a pattern containing only I's and D's.
 I for increasing and D
 #IDE-59:Minimum Size Subarray Sum.
 #IDE-60:Array Pair Sum Divisibility Problem.
+#IDE-61:Total number of a squares in a N*N board.